HTTP status codes are an essential part of SEO and web development.

 Google will try to crawl a 500 page, but it may not succeed.

-If it does succeed, the page will be removed from the search results temporarily.
+And if it does succeed, the page will be removed from the search results temporarily.

 It’s important to note that not all server errors are caused by code problems.